TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/TypesBitmaskValueField.rst

 :aspect:`Description`
     Field name, which holds a value being the integer (bit-mask) for the 'bitmask\_excludelist\_bits' array.

-    It works much like 'subtype\_value\_field' but excludes fields based on whether a bit from the value field is set or not.
+    It works much like 'subtype\_value\_field' but excludes fields based on whether a bit from the value field is set.
     See property :ref:`bitmask\_excludelist\_bits <types-properties-bitmask-excludelist-bits>`.

     These two properties are rarely used, but pretty powerful if a 'type=radio' or 'type=check' field is set as bitmask\_value\_field.